 Here are a couple of most disappointing examples.

-No Dynamic DNS support
+Pseudo Dynamic DNS support

 Instead, you can hook the QHora-301W to a QNAP account for VPN and remote management.
 But then, well, the system is now part of QNAP’s server.
 (By the way, you will need this account if you choose to use its SD-WAN and QVPN features.)

-No speed-optimized Wi-Fi settings
+No compatibility-favored Wi-Fi settings

-So, it’s safe to say, you won’t see amazing Wi-Fi 6 speeds out of this router.
+And mentioned above, there's still no support for the 160MHz channel width.
+Chances are there never will.
+So, it's safe to say, you won't see amazing Wi-Fi 6 speeds out of this router.

 No SAMBA or NTFS support for USB